 That being said, here are my favorite funky instrumental songs of 2017 so far.
-You’ve got pure Funk, Ethio-Jazz inspired Funk, funky Afrobeat, Afro-Funk, Latin Funk, funky Brazilian music, Soul-Jazz, and more.
+You’ve got pure Funk, Ethio-Jazz inspired Funk, funky Afrobeat, Afro-Funk, Latin Funk, funky Brazilian music, Soul-Jazz, New Orleans Funk, and more.

 Click here to check out the best Funk songs of 2017 (with vocals).

 Taken as a whole, it would be hard to classify this playlist at the record store.
 And yet, it’s funky!
 Enjoy…

 Listen to the best Funk instrumental songs of 2017 & follow the playlist…

 The instrumental Funk tunes on Black Diamond are breathtaking.
 The album starts with heavy wah-wah and hot horns on “Blue Nile” and the band finds the perfect groove from the get go.
 Listen to it here.

 You get to hear all these influences in full force on their superb 2017 record, Stinger, on Modern Outsider Records.
 Nine furious tracks take you on a rockin’ trip around the world musically.
 Stinger never lets up!
 Its high-energy vibe will keep you moving — body, mind & soul.